 Dermatomyositis is characterized by a heliotrope rash, a symptom myself and several other people with this virus display on the upper chest; thus along with my pelvic muscle weakness, my heliotrope rash tends to support the idea that the virus described on this website is causing something akin to a mild, benign version dermatomyositis.

 Hearing loss and increased tinnitus: strong match.
 Quite a few elderly people (aged 70+) that caught my virus soon (within year or so) experienced sensorineural hearing loss, increased tinnitus, and sometimes even a mild loss of balance or dizzy spells.
 This little cluster of symptoms is actually a well-known syndrome called Meniere’s disease.
-Clinical investigation has shown that coxsackievirus B5, influenza B virus and varicella zoster virus are common causes of these type of ear symptoms.
-1 I myself noticed a loss in hearing acuity, after catching this virus.
+Studies have found that coxsackievirus B5, influenza B virus, varicella zoster virus and herpes simplex virus are associated with these type of ear symptoms.
+1 2 I myself noticed a loss in hearing acuity, after catching this virus.
 Greater age seems to predispose an individual to greater aural damage from this virus.
 So regarding the hearing loss and increased tinnitus symptoms, we have match between the symptoms produced by my virus and those produced by enteroviruses.

 Chronic fatigue syndrome: strong match.
 What about the fact I developed chronic fatigue syndrome (ME/CFS) from my virus?
 The enteroviruses coxsackievirus B and echovirus have been strongly linked to chronic fatigue syndrome, 1 2 3 so the ME/CFS precipitated by my virus is a typical characteristic of enteroviruses.